sylabs/examples/database/mariadb/README.md

 We now have a working database, and are ready to start the instance.

-The Database files are stored on the host under <em>mariadb/db/</em>:
+The database files are stored on the host under <em>mariadb/db/</em>:
 ```
 singularity instance start \
  -B mariadb/db:/var/lib/mysql \